jeremybatesDC/vueGridBaseballCard/README.md

 with such little CSS (less than 4kb compressed, which is what matters for this particualr decision), it \*might be best for build to INLINE css on html page... save a request and kep index less than 14

-adjust radio buttons for image filters too big orientation portrait on back has wonkey text slider positioning for aside career highightlights text sliders
+orientation portrait on back has wonkey text slider positioning for aside career highightlights text sliders

 where possible CONSIDER (re)flattening data -- it's going to save cycles at some point maybe

-Adjust font parameters for Anybody.
+finish adjusting font parameters for Anybody.
 For instance, the max or min values allowed on range inputs are based on roboto not Anybody, which has wider values...

 ok so in composition API, the data object isn't so broken out... ahhh... i missed that bit...
 Or did it just get moved to one of their reputposables? https://v3.vuejs.org/guide/composition-api-introduction.html#standalone-computed-properties

-GUESSING that the b
+Tabs: must retain tab state in model (not hash) -- AND, 'aria-selected' and 'disabled' will need to be tied into this modal no big deal really :disabled=""

     // removed async attr - reasoning us that user would expect nothing else to be prioritzed over their desired action of switching tabs ( i think )
     // could use a ref here maybe for the wrapper perhaps